Italy earthquake: A country in mourning begins burying the dead

 "My first thought is my mother is here but I can't help her," Mattia Rendina said from his hospital bed, his bones fractured, his face bruised.

 "She passed away to God.
-She's gone now," he said as tears welled up in his eyes.
+She's gone now," he said, tears welling up in his eyes.

 "I'm like this because my mother [taught] me to be a person like this.
 To be strong."